camelial/camelial.github.io/projects/pantry.md

 Another idea I recently had for the improvement of this app was to incorporate recipes into the databases, which would allow users to add all ingredients for a recipe and their respective quantities to their shopping list rather than individual ingredients.
 This would further simplify the process of creating the shopping list.

+Click <a ref="https://youtu.be/V6tlBIqKXPA">here</a> to see a video further explaining my app.